arpansahu/borcelle_crm/README.md

 2. Used Daphene
 3. Used REDIS-CLOUD Sever, provided by heroku add-ons

--Deployed on AWS / Now in My Own Home Ubuntu Server LTS 22.0
+-Deployed on AWS / Now in My Own Home Ubuntu Server LTS 22.0 / Hostinger VPS Server

 1. Used AWS EC2 Ubuntu 22.0 LTS
 2. Used Nginx as a Web Proxy Server